Vogue France: 1920–54

 The French edition of Vogue was first issued on 15 June 1920, the first editor-in-chief being Cosette de Brunhoff (1886–1964).
-Her brother, Michel de Brunhoff (1892–1958) took over and was editor-in-chief from 1929 until 1954.
+Her brother, Michel de Brunhoff (1892–1958) took over, following a brief period of Main Bocher (from 1927 to 1929) editing the magazine and Brunhoff served as editor-in-chief from 1929 until 1954.
 Duchess Solange d'Ayen (1898–1976) was a fashion editor of Vogue from the late 1920s until the early 1940s.

 Publication of French Vogue was put on hold in 1940 after its permission to publish was not granted by the occupying Nazi authorities.
 The assets of the magazine and French Condé Nast's other fashion publication Le Jardin des Modes were liquidated and both publications were placed under the protection of the Tribunal de Commerce.
 During the publication pause Brunhoff created l'Album de la Mode du Figaro based in Monte Carlo to fill the market gap left from the closure of Vogue.
 Regular contributors to Vogue including Germaine Beaumont, Paul Valéry, Georges Duhamel, and illustrators Bernard Blossac, Pierre Mourgue, and Pierre Pagès all contributed to the publication.
 Vogue Paris restarted publication with a special 'Liberation' issue in early 1945.